gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-For more details please see the [Windows Resources](userguide/nativeBinaries.html#native_binaries:windows-resources) section in the User Guide.
+For more details please see [Windows Resources](userguide/nativeBinaries.html#native_binaries:windows-resources) in the User Guide.

 ### Support for GCC cross-compilers (i)